Esri/maplibre-arcgis/README.md

 ## Quick start

-MapLibre ArcGIS is available via ESM and CDN.
+MapLibre ArcGIS is available via CDN and NPM.
 Once imported, the library can be used to display a basemap style and add layers.

 ```js
   import maplibregl from 'maplibre-gl';